galaxyproject/gxadmin/README.md

     Complete

-### meta slurp
+### meta slurp-current

 **NAME**

-meta slurp -  Executes what used to be "Galaxy Slurp"
+meta slurp-current -  Executes what used to be "Galaxy Slurp"

 **SYNOPSIS**

-gxadmin meta slurp
+gxadmin meta slurp-current

 ### meta update